itzmeanjan/highway/README.md

 ```

 > `serialize(...)` is same as what's used by **C2**'s oracle for serializing parts & signing message. **❗️ If not, signature verification won't work. ❗️**

+> `hash(...)` is a commonly agreed upon function being used by system for converting large message slice into 32-byte array, which is signed by **Oracle**.
+Primarily I'm using `keccak256`.

 It's obvious that receiving side also should keep some state for checking orderliness of messages received from sender.